Get a free quote 877-850-1231

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed auto transport protects your car inside a covered trailer, shielding it from weather, dust, and road debris.
-This premium service costs more but offers maximum protection for luxury cars, classics, or vehicles with custom paint jobs.
+Enclosed auto transport provides full protection inside a covered trailer, shielding your vehicle from weather, road debris, and dust.
+This option costs 40-60% more but is ideal for luxury cars, classics, or custom vehicles where extra protection is worth the investment.

-Here’s how it works: When you book your Texas to Florida car shipping, simply provide us with your pickup address in Texas and your delivery address in Florida.
-Our carrier will come right to these locations to handle your vehicle.
+Here’s how it works: When you book your shipment, simply provide your pickup address in Texas and your delivery address in Florida.
+Our carrier will come directly to your location to load your vehicle and deliver it right to your destination.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.